SDGreen/elwood-castle/README.md

     castle is closed.
     * The date picker searches the user's basket to prevent them from booking too many tickets even if the values aren't present in the database.
-    * The ticket input alets users to avaliable tickets for their chosen date and warns them if this value is 5 or less.
-If the avaliable ticker value is 0 but the date isn't disabled due to the user having these tickets in their basket (which isn't checked when disabled dates are generated) then the input is disabled and the user is asked to pick a new date.
+    * The ticket input alerts users to available tickets for their chosen date and warns them if this value is 5 or less.
+If the available tickect value is 0, but the date isn't disabled due to the user having these tickets in their basket (which isn't checked when disabled dates are generated) then the input is disabled and the user is asked to pick a new date.
 * #### Smart Ticket Update input
     * Users can update their ticket quantities in their basket.
 The update script checks the database for bookings to make sure the day_ticket_limit of that event isn't exceeded.
 * #### Stripe Payments
-    * Users can checkout and purchase event tickets using the Stripe API
+    * Users can checkout and purchase event tickets using the Stripe API.
 * #### Smart Checkout Validator
     * User details and basket are validated twice before the stripe API is called to make the payment.
 Once to check the user details are valid, along with checking that no tickets in the basket somehow exceed the day_ticket_limit of the event they are purchasing.
-    If ticket quantities in the basket do exceed the day_ticket_limit then they are removed from the basket.
-This feature also prevents users from purchasing tickets that may have been in their basket whilst other users have already purchased the maximum tickets for that day thus preventing overbooking.
+    If ticket quantities in the basket do exceed the day_ticket_limit, then they are removed from the basket.
+This feature also prevents users from purchasing tickets that may have been in their basket, whilst other users have already purchased the maximum tickets for that day, thus preventing overbooking.
-    If there are any issues with the details or basket items the payment can't take place and the page is reloaded showing the user the error and assuring them the purchase hasn't gone through.
+    If there are any issues with the details or basket items the payment can't take place and the page is reloaded showing the user an error message and assuring them the purchase hasn't gone through.
 * #### Checkout Redundancy
-    * If somehow the users navigate away from the checkout page before the order is submitted to the database then it is created in the webhooks
+    * If somehow the user navigate away from the checkout page before the order is submitted to the database then it is created in the webhooks.
 * #### Order and Booking Confirmation/Emails
-    * Once a payment is successful the user gets an email confirming thier order, along with induvidual emails for bookings which they can use to pick up thier tickets.
+    * Once a payment is successful the user gets an email confirming their order, along with individual emails for bookings which they can use to pick up their tickets.
     * Once an order is created the user is redirected to a checkout summary page displaying information about that order.
 * #### Account Creation